maps

 func (*SafeSliceMap[K, V]) Delete

-Delete removes the item with the given key.
+Delete removes the item with the given key and returns the value.

 func (*SafeSliceMap[K, V]) Equal